Shalinderjeet/PrometheusStack-In-Kubernetes/README.md

-Setup Prometheus Monitoring in Kubernetes
+Setup Prometheus Monitoring in Kubernetes minikube cluster

 Description:- Deploy Prometheus in local Kubernetes cluster using a Helm chart.